imixs/imixs-workflow/src/site/markdown/core/itemcollection.md

 	// clone ItemCollection from an existing instance ItemCollection myItemCollection = (ItemCollection)origin.clone();

 In both cases a deep copy of the given value map is created.
 A deep copy avoids write conflicts with value references.
 Particular in cases of embedded value arrays a deep copy is recommended.

-In cases where the values of a map are only read, a given value map can also be copied by reference.
-The method call _createByReference()_ has a better performance but copies the values by reference.
+In cases where the values of a map are readonly, a given value map can alternatively be copied by reference.
+The method call `createByReference()` has a better performance but copies the values by reference.

 	// create a ItemCollection by reference
 	ItemCollection myItemCollection = ItemCollection.createByReference(origin);

 It is recommended to use the constructor methods if the origin of the reference is not clear.
 For more information see the [javaDoc](http://www.imixs.org/doc/apidocs/org/imixs/workflow/ItemCollection.html).